mlcommons/hpc/README.md

-# MLPerf HPC reference implementations
+# MLPerf™ HPC reference implementations

 This is a repository of reference implementations for the MLPerf HPC benchmarks.